Nikon D5 vs Panasonic GF5

 Studio photographers will appreciate that the Nikon D5 (unlike the GF5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D5 and the GF5 have been discontinued, but can regularly be found used on eBay.
+Both the D5 and the GF5 have been discontinued, but can regularly be found used on ebay.
 The GF5 was replaced by the Panasonic GF6, while the D5 was followed by the Nikon D6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D5 and GF5 can be found, respectively, in the Nikon D5 Manual (free pdf) or the online Panasonic GF5 Manual.

 So what is the bottom line?
 Is the Nikon D5 better than the Panasonic GF5 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.